liger1978/mattermost/README.md

 ##### `install_service`

-Should the module install a daemon for Mattermost server appropriate for your operating system.
+Should the module install a daemon for Mattermost server appropriate for your operating system?
 Defaults to `true`.

 ##### `manage_service`

-Should the module manage (`ensure => 'running'` and `enable => true`) the installed Mattermost server daemon.
+Should the module manage (`ensure => 'running'` and `enable => true`) the installed Mattermost server daemon?
 Defaults to `true`.

 ## Limitations